jairus-c/snowdiff-cli/README.md

 # Quirks to Usage
 - This tool may have plenty of bugs to discvoer! ;)
   - I have not gotten to creating high coverage unittests for the Python source code
-- AEs at Curaleaf do not have access to the production environment in snowflake in terms of writing data and creating jobs; however, you still need to put the prod credentials in the ```profiles.yml``` file so this tool can acuually use your credenitals.
+- AEs at Curaleaf do not have access to the production environment in snowflake in terms of writing data and creating jobs; however, you still need to put the prod credentials in the ```profiles.yml``` file so this tool can actually use your credenitals.
 - You NEED to know an appropriate column beforehand to filter before you make the comparison
   - using the ```--filter``` flag in the CLI necesitates the use of closed parenthesis but using the user input does not (reference the examples above)
   - A filter condition is needed to run the comparisons